Build a site

 Publish Draft option

-The initiative is published.
+The site is published.
 You can now view the published site.

 18. On the ribbon, point to the Save arrow and click View Published.